aodr3w/llt-rs/src/logger/README.md

 ## Overview

 Standard logging (like println! or log crate implementations writing to files) involves Blocking I/O.
-If your hot-path thread (e.g., a Matching Engine) calls a logger that blocks waiting for a disk write or a mutex on stdout, you introduce massive, non-deterministic latency spikes.
+If your hot-path thread  calls a logger that blocks waiting for a disk write or a mutex on stdout, you introduce massive, non-deterministic latency spikes.

 This module solves this by offloading the I/O to a dedicated thread.